How to apply for OSAP

 When to apply

-Students in full-time programs: online applications are now open.
+Students in full-time programs: online and paper applications are now open.

-Students in part-time programs: online and paper applications are expected to be available in Summer 2022.
+Students in part-time programs: online and paper applications are now open.

 Before applying for OSAP, full-time applicants and students applying to micro-credential programs will be required to complete an interactive module with information about OSAP.
 Learn more about the information module.